mortonfox/twittertools/README.md

 * twlistdump.py - Prints out all the members of a list.

-* twlistcheck.py - Check a list for protected users whom you aren't following.
-Optionally, remove those users from the list.
+* twlistcheck.py - Checks a list for protected users whom you aren't following.
+Optionally, remove those users from the list. (because you won't see their tweets in the list timeline anyway)

 * twnotifs.py - Prints out users for whom you have phone notifications turned on.

-* twretweet.py - Show users for whom you have turned off retweets.
+* twretweet.py - Prints out users for whom you have turned off retweets.